mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - Checks on the structure of Python fit function classes have been improved to avoid scenarios, such as writing ``function1d`` rather than ``function1D``, which would previously have resulted in a hard crash.
 - Fit functions defined in a python script can be used with the new fit function API right after sibscription.
+- Child algorithms now respect their parent algorithm's ``EnableLogging`` setting when invoked using the function-style calling.
+Previously, some messages could appear in the log even though ``EnableLogging`` was set to ``False``.

 :ref:`Release 3.13.0 <v3.13.0>`